programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 The mutate command allows you to add a column to your data frame.
 Right now, we have the city and state in two separate columns.
 We can use the paste command to combine two strings and specify a seperator.
-Lets place them in a single column called "location."
+Let's place them in a single column called "location."

     early_colleges%>%mutate(location=paste(city,state,sep=","))